Chocolate Caramel Cake

-This luscious chocolate caramel cake is unbelievably moist, rich and utterly melt-in-your-mouth delicious!
-Three layers of soft chocolate cake are filled with buttercream frosting and lashings of salted caramel sauce – in a recipe that is both easy to make and spectacular to look at.
+The ultimate chocolate caramel cake, made from scratch.
+Three layers of amazingly moist chocolate cake are slathered in a creamy chocolate-caramel frosting and topped with extra salted caramel sauce – heaven!
+Everything is super easy to make and can be prepared ahead if desired.
 Spoil your family and friends by making this for your next special occasion or party cake.

 - 1 ¾ cups plain flour all purpose flour